 Command named-checkconf checks the syntax only of a named ( bind ) configuration file.
 The file is parsed and checked for syntax errors, along with all files included by it.
-If there are no file is specified with command, /etc/named.conf is read by default.
+If there is no file is specified with the command, /etc/named.conf is read by default.

-In case of any changes done in bind configuration, I recommend to check dns configuration file before restarting service.
+In case of any changes done in bind configuration, I recommend checking the DNS configuration file before restarting service.

-If bind is running in chroot environment use below command also along with above command
+If the bind is running in chroot environment use below command also along with above command

-Above command will show nothing if there are no error found in configuration file.
+Above command will show nothing if there is no error found in the configuration file.
 In case of any error will displayed as output.

 zone demotecadmin.net/IN: loaded serial 3013040200 OK

-If you are using older version of bind, you can have also check the configuration using below command.
+If you are using an older version of the bind, you can have also checked the configuration using below command.

 zone tool.com/IN: loaded serial 42 zone localhost/IN: loaded serial 42 zone 1.168.192.in-addr.arpa/IN: loaded serial 1997022700 zone 0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.ip6.arpa/IN: loaded serial 1997022700 zone 255.in-addr.arpa/IN: loaded serial 42 zone 0.in-addr.arpa/IN: loaded serial 42